 Water resistant isn’t the same as water proof.
-It indicates how well a watch will resist the intrusion of moisture without harming it and is measured in ATM (Atmospheres), Feet or Meters.
+It indicates how well a watch will resist the intrusion of moisture without harming it and is measured in ATM (Atmospheres), Ft or Metres.
 Each watch that has been classified as water resistant will have a stamp on the case that indicates the level of water resistance.
 For example, 3ATM = 100ft = 30m

 Keep your water resistant watch in perfect condition with these easy tips: